-Stephen Chow's Mermaid is a fantasy-comedy-romance with an environmentalist slant, and in the year of its release (2016) became the most successful movie in China's box-office ever.
+Stephen Chow's Mermaid is a fantasy-comedy-romance with an environmentalist slant, and in the year of its release (2016) became the most successful movie in China's box-office ever (at the time, since that box office has since been broken).
 Newcomer Lin Xun plays the title character Shan, the mermaid.

 In this movie, business tycoon Liu Xuan is trying to turn the Green Gulf into a fancy-pants property development, which is a bit of a problem because the Green Gulf is a wildlife reserve and the home of a community of merpeople.
 These merpeople aren't taking this lying down, and they send one of their own, Shan, out into the human world to lure Xuan and assassinate him.
 Basically, I think of this film as FernGully, only where Crysta is on a mission to assassinate Zak.
 Of course, the mission doesn't quite go as planned, for Shan learns that Xuan has more nuance than she initially thought, and Xuan is drawn to Shan's adorable, earnest ways.